tewhatuora/api-standards/docs/api-publishing/03-OAS.md

 ### Property Descriptions

-Open API property descriptions are intended to be used by API consumer developers to understand the purpose of a specification property.
+OpenAPI property descriptions are intended to be used by API Consumer developers to understand the purpose of a specification property.
 Description fields support [CommonMark Syntax](https://spec.commonmark.org/) which **SHOULD** be used as it enables formatting supported by most rich text OpenAPI tooling.

 ```yaml
   description: >-